Steve-Fenton/stevefenton.co.uk/src/pages/blog/2022/08/advanced-ruby-gsub-with-regular-expressions.md

 categories:
     - Programming
 tags:
-    - jekyll
+    - Jekyll
-    - regex
+    - RegEx
-    - ruby
+    - Ruby
 ---

 This post is *really* about the Ruby language `gsub` string method.
 It does contain a tiny bit of Jekyll hooks, but they are important to me and perhaps not to you.
 If you just want to know how to extract a match in `gsub` and use it in the output, scroll down to the bottom for the “final revelation”.